Optimal Error Analysis of Channel Estimation for IRS-assisted MIMO Systems: Single-Hop IRS-Assisted MIMO System

-where $c$ and $C$ are positive constants. \end{theorem} The proof is presented in {Appendix} \ref{Proof of ToT RIP}. \Cref{RIP condition fro the TT regression theorem MIMO} guarantees the RIP for subgaussian measurement ensembles, with the number of time slots $T$ scaling linearly only in relation to the total number of antennas ($UM$) in the UTs \footnote{In a downlink communication scenario, the parameter $T$ will be connected to the total number of antennas ($LP$) in the BSs.}.
-Subgaussian random variables, including Gaussian, Bernoulli, PSK, QAM, and PAM signals, can be conveniently designed as pilot signals in practical applications.
-Notably, while each element of the Haar-distributed random unitary matrix is a subgaussian random variable, the same does not hold for the elements of the normalized DFT matrix, $\frac{1}{\sqrt{T}}\mX$, a commonly employed pilot signal matrix.
-Nevertheless, the DFT matrix satisfies \eqref{RIP condition fro the TT regression single} when $T \geq UM$, rendering the subsequent conclusions with $\delta_{UM}=0$ applicable to them as well.
-Our analysis centers on the subgaussian case to streamline the discussion.
-When RIP holds, then for any two distinct TT format channel tensors $\calB_1,\calB_2\in\setB_{N,\calS}$, noting that $\calB_1 - \calB_2 \in\setB_{2N,\calS}$ is also a TT format channel tensor according to \eqref{summation of TT format} in {Appendix} \ref{Canonical form for the TT format}, we have distinct measurements since
+is satisfied, we have $\frac{1}{T}\|\mathcal{X}(\calB)\|_F^2= \|\calB\|_F^2$ with $\delta_{UM} = 0$. \end{itemize} \end{theorem} The proof is presented in the {Appendix}~\ref{Proof of ToT RIP}. \Cref{RIP condition fro the TT regression theorem MIMO} guarantees the RIP for subgaussian measurement ensembles and DFT signals, with the number of time slots $T$ scaling linearly only in relation to the total number of antennas ($UM$) in the UTs.
+When RIP holds, then for any two distinct TT format channel tensors $\calB_1,\calB_2\in\setB_{N,\calS}$, noting that $\calB_1 - \calB_2 \in\setB_{2N,\calS}$ is also a TT format channel tensor according to (2) in the Appendix~\ref{Canonical form for the TT format}, we have distinct measurements since

 which guarantees the possibility of exact recovery of channel matrices in the channel tensor.